impermeable/waterproof-vscode/CONTRIBUTING.md

+# Contributing
 We are happy to accept external contributions.
 If you are looking to help out, the best thing to do is setup a [development environment](./developer-resources/developer_instructions.md) and start working on an issue.

 If you don't know what to work on, but know you want to, feel free to make an issue listing your skills and interests and we can help out finding something suitable.

 Below are the development guidelines of the Waterproof team.
 For a smooth process of contributing, please adhere to these with the exception to any references to the project board, which is not publically visible.

-Definition of ready (to work on):
+## Definition of ready (to work on):
 - Issue is completely clear to at least two team members.
 - Issue is not a draft (and therefore visible to external contributors).
 - No external factors are blocking development.
 - Issue has acceptation criteria.
   - Examples:
     - Green/red bars in sidelines are shown as soon as coq-lsp finishes checking, instead of after first edit.
     - Performance issues regarding line numbers have been documented and possible easy improvements have been made.
 (Timebox: 4 hours for fixing easy issues.)